RuffTrigger/lootablebodies/README.md

 Death Chests:

 Upon a player's death, their inventory items are automatically transferred to a chest at their death location.
-The player's inventory is cleared, simulating the looting process.^
+The player's inventory is cleared, simulating the looting process.

 Stores Level & XP on player death: